JuliaIO/JSON.jl/README.md

 Parses a JSON `AbstractString` or IO stream into a nested `Array` or `Dict`.

-The `dicttype` indicates the dictionary type (`<: Associative`) that JSON objects are parsed to.
-It defaults to `Dict` (the built-in Julia dictionary), but a different type can be passed to, for example, provide a desired ordering.
-For example, if you `import DataStructures` (assuming the [DataStructures package](https://github.com/JuliaLang/DataStructures.jl) is installed), you can pass `dicttype=DataStructures.OrderedDict` to maintain the insertion order of the items in the object.
+The `dicttype` indicates the dictionary type (`<: Associative`), or a function that returns an instance of a dictionary type, that JSON objects are parsed to.
+It defaults to `Dict` (the built-in Julia dictionary), but a different type can be passed for additional functionality.
+For example, if you `import DataStructures`
+(assuming the [DataStructures
+package](https://github.com/JuliaLang/DataStructures.jl) is
+installed)

+ - you can pass `dicttype=DataStructures.OrderedDict` to maintain the insertion order of the items in the object;
+ - or you can pass `()->DefaultDict{String,Any}(Missing)` to having any non-found keys return `missing` when you index the result.

 The `inttype` argument controls how integers are parsed.
 If a number in a JSON file is recognized to be an integer, it is parsed as one; otherwise it is parsed